This guide is a work in progress, be sure to check back often!

 The Godot game engine is the most popular open-source 2D/3D game engine right now.
 Open source means the source code of the engine and tools is available for everyone, so the development of Godot is done by a community effort.
 Oh, and it’s free.
 Godot uses an easy to understand scripting language GDScript as well as C# and their visual programming language.
 Godot can run on Mac, Windows, and Linux and is able to target all of those as well as iOS, Android, and Web.
 Godot is arguably the easiest of the three engines mentioned so far to learn, although it also has the least number of books and shipped games of the three engines.
 Fortunately, there are several tutorial series available to get you up to speed with Godot, including our own Godot tutorial series on GameFromScratch and our step by step tutorial series covering how to create a 2D game in Godot available here on Devga.

 GameDev For Parents or Younger Children

 All of the above engines are designed for creating commercial games and are aimed at professional developers.
 While amateurs certainly can learn to use any of them, some people may be looking for game engines that are aimed more at beginners or youths.
-Fortunately, I have already written an extensive guide targeted at parents that want to get their kids started in game development available here.
+Fortunately, I have already written an extensive guide for getting kids started in game development targeted at parents who want to help.